The Colin Betty Gym & Boxing Club provides mixed gender and female only training sessions which is run by a team of experienced volunteers.

 This service is available 365 days a year from 5pm to 11:30pm on 1800 013 755, with a live web chat feature.

-Regional Access offer free and safe telephone/online counselling support to people in regional South Australia who are experiencing the effects of drought and natural disaster.
+Regional Access offer free and safe telephone/online counselling support to people in regional South Australia.

 Regional Access is available 24/7 by calling 1300 032 186.
 Online counselling is available with a professional counsellor, you will need to register to chat via the website link provided.

 Primary Care – Home Medicines Services to support the response to COVID-19 Vulnerable people and people in self isolation will be able to order their Pharmaceutical Benefits Scheme (PBS) and Repatriation Pharmaceutical Benefits Scheme (RPBS) prescriptions remotely and have their medicines home delivered to reduce their potential exposure to COVID-19.
 Why is this important?
 This temporary measure will protect the most vulnerable members of our community and is available to: • people isolating themselves at home on the advice of a medical practitioner, in accordance with home isolation guidance issued by the Australian Health Protection Principle Committee for confirmed COVID19 cases, • people who meet the current national triage protocol criteria for suspected COVID-19 infection after consultation with either the national COVID-19 hotline, state COVID-19 hotlines, a registered medical or nursing practitioner, or COVID-19 trained health clinic triage staff • people aged over 70 • Aboriginal and Torres Strait Islander people aged over 50 • people with chronic health conditions or who are immunocompromised • parents with new babies and people who are pregnant.